 Specify a reasonable date when workers must demonstrate compliance with the workplace policy.
 Take into account current recommended timelines for vaccination following COVID-19 infection.
-As for March 2022, this is 8 weeks following infection if prior to dose 2, and three months following infection if prior to booster dose.

 C. PROVISIONS FOR UNVACCINATED WORKERS

 For workers who are unable to complete their vaccination series for medical reasons or decline to get vaccinated for other reasons accepted under your policy, your policy may either: